 Thanks to the wide range of options for support, service, and resources, VPS boasts a much wider range of prices than you’ll see at the shared hosting or dedicated server levels.
 Depending on your needs, you can spend anywhere from $5 to $25 per month to start.

 The main difference in price tags often comes down to whether the company runs Windows Server on KVM or Hyper-V virtualization.
-KVM-based VPS platforms are the cheapest in the industry, with support for any Windows Server distribution.
+KVM-based VPS platforms are usually the cheapest.

 4. How Do I Choose the Best VPS Hosting Provider?